jbruce12000/kiln-controller/README.md

   * firing cost estimate
   * NIST-linearized conversion for accurate K type thermocouple readings
   * supports PID parameters you tune to your kiln
+  * monitors temperature in kiln after schedule has ended

 **Run Kiln Schedule**